American Basketball League (1997-1998)

 Key players for the Stingrays included the 1996 U.S. Olympian and Gold Medalist Venus Lacy and former Florida Atlantic University center Yolanda Griffith, playing her first season in the U.S. after three years in Germany.
 30-year old Clarissa Davis-Wrightsil was a former Wade Trophy Award winner (1989) as the nation’s best Division I women’s player and played on the 1992 U.S. Olympic team in Barcelona.

 The Stingrays debuted at home on October 17th, 1997 and defeated the San Jose Lasers 98-91.
 Los Angeles Times columnist Bill Plaschke credited the ABL with assembling a clearly superior on-court product, noting that the Los Angeles Sparks failed surpass 93 points during their entire debut season.
 But he also pointed to the WNBA’s marketing superiority and noted that the Stingrays failed to sell out their tiny arena with a crowd of just 3,108 for their inaugural game.
-The Sparks smallest crowd of the summer at the L.A.
-Forum was 5,987.
+The Sparks smallest crowd of the summer at The Forum was 5,987.

 “The play was incredible,” an opening night fan named Anita Fitzgerald told Plaschke.
 “They had much better players than the Sparks.
 But compared to the Sparks, <the atmosphere> felt like a high school game.”